Home / Family Fun by Season / Autumn Family Fun Guide / The Best East Coast Day Trips for Bucks County Families

 Elmwood Park Zoo

-Get up close and personal with dozens of wild and endangered species at this 16-acre zoo.
+Get up close and personal with dozens of wild and endangered species at Elmwood Park Zoo, a 16-acre space.
 With tons of family-friendly activities scheduled throughout the week and a bar for guests over 21, this local zoo has plenty to offer families of all ages and stages.

 Dorney Park and Wildwater Kingdom

-Another great option for the thrill seekers in your life is Dorney Park.
+Another great option for the thrill seekers in your life is Dorney Park and Wildwater Kingdom.
 Nestled in the center of the Lehigh Valley, it features more than 60 rides, shows, attractions, an area just for kids, and a waterpark, making it a great choice for families with children of varying ages.

 60-90 Minutes